AyazNakhudaGitHub/Tweets_Classification_Webpage/README.md

 - Download all the files and maintain the directory structure.

-- Ensure that you have all the neccessary modules installed.
+- Ensure that all neccessary modules are installed.

-- Download the machine learning models from the given drive link: https://drive.google.com/drive/folders/1S1WCRVz2fr8oZd7EysAFK36Lhwab0Eb6?usp=sharing
+- Download the machine learning models from this Google drive link: https://drive.google.com/drive/folders/1S1WCRVz2fr8oZd7EysAFK36Lhwab0Eb6?usp=sharing

 - Place the machine learning models into this directory for the API: BERT_API/test/ml_models